pforret/jekyll.forret.com/_posts/2017/2017-09-22-idea-for-hosters-corporate-one-click-installs.md

   - saas
   - service
 ---
 A lot of hosting companies already offer **one-click installs** for WordPress, Drupal, Joomla, dotProject.
 These are mostly content (CMS) tools.
-They&#8217;re useful, but they cover only a part of what a corporate customer would want.
+They're useful, but they cover only a part of what a corporate customer would want.
 I would love to see a hosting company that offers **branded tools as a service**:

   * let you register your domain name with them: **mycompany.com**
   * first add a blog on **www.mycompany.com** (maybe WordPress)